- Program Overview

 Please Note: Requirements for graduation, course offerings, course availability, track offerings, and any other degree requirements are subject to change.
 Students should consult with an academic advisor prior to registering for any classes.

-- Elective Courses: 6 units (elective courses must be pre-approved by a department advisor)
+- Degree-Related Elective Courses: 4 units (elective courses must be pre-approved by a department advisor)

 - Two-thirds of the units must be taken at the 500-level or above